First in a 2-part series

 “Very few physicians or even psychiatrists are willing to treat the chronic alcoholic, just as few lawyers go into the specialty of bankruptcy law,” Paul Gliebe, MD, of the University of California medical school, told Kaiser Permanente physicians in 1953.
 “The chronic alcoholic is in most instances looked upon as a bankrupt personality.”

-The American Medical Association (AMA) was also reluctant to empathize with alcoholics, stopping short of declaring alcoholism a disease in 1956, while encouraging hospitals to admit patients suffering from the symptoms.1
+The AMA, or American Medical Association, was also reluctant to empathize with alcoholics, stopping short of declaring alcoholism a disease in 1956, while encouraging hospitals to admit patients suffering from the symptoms.1

-“Since the earliest era, (Kaiser) Permanente (KP) physicians had resisted the idea of comprehensive care for alcoholism, self-inflicted wounds, or other self-induced illness,” the late KP San Francisco pediatrician John Smillie, MD, wrote in his 1991 book, Can Physicians Manage the Quality and Costs of Health Care?
+“Since the earliest era, (Kaiser) Permanente physicians had resisted the idea of comprehensive care for alcoholism, self-inflicted wounds, or other self-induced illness,” the late Kaiser Permanente San Francisco pediatrician John Smillie, MD, wrote in his 1991 book, Can Physicians Manage the Quality and Costs of Health Care?

 This resistance existed despite some early voices in Kaiser Permanente who pointed out what the Permanente organization accepts today — that social and behavioral imbalances lead to disease and the symptoms include addiction and depression, now being recognized as diseases in themselves.

-One early KP psychiatrist, Bernard Kahn, MD, sounded an alarm at a Permanente Medical Group planning meeting in Monterey in 1960.
+One early Kaiser Permanente psychiatrist, Bernard Kahn, MD, sounded an alarm at a Permanente Medical Group planning meeting in Monterey in 1960.
 From that vantage point, Kahn described the modern, ever-present pressures of managing technology, work and leisure:

 Kahn asserted that the Health Plan needed to extend its preventive care to include alcoholics because they would surely develop chronic disease without treatment for their addiction. “(In this area) we’re already too late, and we are covering end-stage disease (caused by alcoholism).”

-In the late 1950s, Kahn and psychologist Nicholas Cummings had been successful in establishing a KP psychiatry program.
-But treatment for alcoholism and other addictions was kept at arm’s length until it was pushed by the federal government for its employees in 1969, physician leader Raymond Kay, MD, wrote in his 1979 book on the history of the KP Southern California medical group.2
+In the late 1950s, Kahn and psychologist Nicholas Cummings had been successful in establishing a Kaiser Permanente psychiatry program.
+But treatment for alcoholism and other addictions was kept at arm’s length until it was pushed by the federal government for its employees in 1969, physician leader Raymond Kay, MD, wrote in his 1979 book on the history of the Kaiser Permanente Southern California medical group.2

 The AMA also took its time to define alcoholism as a disease.
 It waited until 1967 to declare it a “disease that merits the serious concern of all members of the health professions."
 By then, President Lyndon Johnson had publicly called for more study and treatment for alcoholism, and health insurance plans had begun to respond.1

-Richard Merrick, MD, then a young internist at KP’s Harbor City Medical Center in Southern California, said he was approached by the department chief in early 1971.
+Richard Merrick, MD, then a young internist at Kaiser Permanente’s Harbor City Medical Center in Southern California, said he was approached by the department chief in early 1971.
 “They needed at least one physician from each area to start an alcoholism program.

 “There were 12 or 15 doctors in the department at the time and he came to me last because he had been turned down by everyone.
 There was zero interest at that time in having anything to do with ‘those people’.
 That was the common mentality at the time.”